-The dlook command gives the name of the process (Peek: sleep), the process ID, and time and date it was invoked.
+The dlook(1) command generates the name of the process (Peek: sleep), the process ID, and time and date it was invoked.
 It provides total user and system CPU time in seconds for the process.

-Under the heading Process memory map, the dlook command prints information about a process from the /proc/pid/cpu and /proc/pid/maps files.
+Under the Process memory map heading, the dlook(1) command generates information about a process from the /proc/pid/cpu and /proc/pid/maps files.
 On the left, it shows the memory segment with the offsets below in decimal.
-In the middle of the output page, it shows the type of access, time of execution, the PID, and the object that owns the memory (in this case, /lib/ld-2.2.4.so).
+In the middle of the output, it shows the type of access, time of execution, the PID, and the object that owns the memory, which in this example is /lib/ld-2.2.4.so.
 The characters s or p indicate whether the page is mapped as sharable (s) with other processes or is private (p).
-The right side of the output page shows the number of pages of memory consumed and on which nodes the pages reside.
-A page is 16, 384 bytes.
+The right side of the output page shows the number of pages of memory consumed and shows the nodes on which the pages reside.
+A page is 16,384 bytes.

-The node numbers reported by the dlook command correspond to Socket numbers reported by the cpumap(1) command under the section Processor Numbering on Socket(s).
+The node numbers reported by the dlook(1) command correspond to Socket numbers reported by the cpumap(1) command under the section Processor Numbering on Socket(s).
 For more information, see the cpumap(1) command description in "Determining System Configuration" on page 9.